Aladfar/PetsVetsAnalysis-ENDG233FinalProject/README.md

 Creates potential applications for veterinarians to identify the best locations based on demand and financial standing to open new veterinarian practices.

 **Running**
+Download entire folder and open command prompt.
 Must have a version of python 3 installed.
-Must have numpy and matplotlib installed or run venv\Scripts\activate to open a virtual environemnt with them installed.
+Must have numpy and matplotlib installed or run the local vitrual environment 'venv\Scripts\activate' that has them preinstalled.
-Run PetsVetsAnalysis.py for a terminal based program.
+In run 'python PetsVetsAnalysis.py' for a terminal based program.

 **Data Sourcing**